ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Snow.
-Cloudy, with a low around 12.
-Wind chill values as low as -1.
+Cloudy, with a low around 11.
+Wind chill values as low as -2.
 North northeast wind 8 to 12 mph, with gusts as high as
-         20 mph.
+         23 mph.
 Chance of precipitation is 100%.
 New snow accumulation of 3 to 7 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Snow before 5pm.
-Cloudy, with a high near 17.
-Wind chill values as low as -3.
-North wind 13 to 16 mph, with gusts as high
+Cloudy, with a high near 14.
+Wind chill values as low as -5.
+North wind 12 to 15 mph, with gusts as high
-         as 26 mph.
+         as 28 mph.
 Chance of precipitation is 100%.
 New snow accumulation of 3 to 5 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>Partly cloudy, with a low around -2.
+         <h3>Sunday Night</h3>Mostly cloudy, with a low around -3.
 Wind chill values as low as -17.
-North northwest wind 10 to 16 mph, with gusts as high
+Northwest wind 8 to 14 mph, with gusts as high as 26
-         as 26 mph.
+         mph.
 New snow accumulation of less than half an inch possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">